 The book of Ecclesiastes is a dark study on a life lived apart from God.
 Solomon looks back over his wasted years and finds no joy in them, only futility, vanity, and “a chasing after the wind” (Ecclesiastes 1:14).
 But he had learned his lesson—albeit the hard way—and he wraps up the book with this advice: “Now all has been heard; / here is the conclusion of the matter: / Fear God and keep his commandments, / for this is the duty of all mankind. / For God will bring every deed into judgment, / including every hidden thing, / whether it is good or evil” (Ecclesiastes 12:13–14).
 This surely sounds like a man who has returned to the Lord and is trusting in Him.

 Of course, the ultimate answer to whether or not Solomon was saved rests with God, not with us.
 Salvation is in the hands of God and God alone because, as Scripture says, God looks on the heart (1 Samuel 16:7).
 But we believe that Solomon did trust in God and, in spite of his disobedience, was a son of God.
 His writings clearly speak of a man who had a personal relationship with God and knew firsthand the folly of living without God.
-We assume that, upon his death, Solomon went to heaven to be with the God he loved and served.
+We assume that, upon his death, Solomon went to paradise.
 Despite his failures and shortcomings, Solomon was saved, by grace through faith, just as we are today.